 After the flight, you can start the rafting journey; the route will take you through pillars, rock formations, and wildlife.
 The tour guide will usually stop at beautiful spots so you can have a break and take a picture when possible.
 Combined with the Grand Canyon's grand size, exquisite colors, and rugged beauty, the journey is bound to be unforgettable.

-Many rafting outfitters make promises, but only a few have the desire to give you the best experience as we do.
-At Advantage Grand Canyon, we will provide all provisions to make your stay as comfortable as possible.
+At Advantage Grand Canyon, we will provide all the information to make your stay as comfortable as possible.

-Our tour guides are experienced, have a vast knowledge of the Grand Canyon, and are eager to show a side of the Canyon most outfitters wouldn't.
+Our staff are experienced, have a vast knowledge of the Grand Canyon, and are eager to show a side of the Canyon most don't get to experiece.
 So, head on to our website and book a trip with us, and we promise you a safe, exciting, and indelible experience.

 Rafting trips are an exciting experience for many, and they have many benefits for you and your loved ones.
 So, you have to plan in other to get the best experience.
 Spots are filling up fast, so you can't afford to delay.
 We have organized the best rafting trips at Advantage Grand Canyon to give you the most exciting experience.
 Contact us and Booking a trip with us will be the best decision you have ever made.